GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Delete request to delete a subcontract report in all statuses (Published, Reopened or Draft) for a Contract when status is not provided</summary>
+<summary>Example 2: Delete request to delete a subcontract report in all statuses, Published, Reopened or Draft, for a contract when status is not provided</summary>
 <p>
 Do not provide any status in the request.
 </p>